iliedorobat/enriching-cultural-heritage-metadata/README.md

 ```

 **LIDO datasets:**
-* The Datasets need to be added in the [files/input/lido](https://github.com/iliedorobat/enriching-cultural-heritage-metadata/tree/master/files/input/lido) directory.
+* The datasets need to be added in the [files/input/lido](https://github.com/iliedorobat/enriching-cultural-heritage-metadata/tree/master/files/input/lido) directory.
 * The existing datasets have been downloaded from the [data.gov.ro portal](http://data.gov.ro/organization/institutul-national-al-patrimoniului).